 - No flame effects, fireworks, or pyrotechnics.
 Fireworks are not permitted on art cars!

 - Vehicles must not mimic any type of emergency service or law enforcement vehicle.

 - Brakes must be in good working order and be able to stop vehicle while at top speed.

 Vehicle may not have sharp, protruding objects that might cause injury.

 - Exhaust pipes near riders or pedestrians must be shielded.

-- A fire extinguisher is highly recommended and required if vehicle has flame effects.
+- A fire extinguisher is highly recommended.

 - Owner/operator should strongly consider keeping a first aid kit on board.

 - When applicable, the vehicle should have sturdy side and stair railings.

 - Vehicle must have projected light in order to see in front of the vehicle, in dark places, and for night driving.